 - Albom Award for Excellence in Appellate Advocacy (Yale Law School)

-- Advocacy of the Law Award (Connecticut Law Tribune)
+- Lawyer of the Year (Connecticut Law Tribune)

 - McQuillan Public Service Award (Connecticut Criminal Defense Lawyers Association)